 Nellis AFB lies in the Las Vegas Valley, which is predominantly made up of sedimentary formations and alluvial deposits.
-Eighteen native soil types and three artificial land cover types are mapped on Nellis AFB (see Figure A-7, refer to Appendix A).
+Eighteen native soil types and three artificial land cover types are mapped on Nellis AFB (see Figures 3-6 and 3-7).
 Most of the construction, renovation, and demolition activities under the Proposed Action would occur in previously disturbed urban land with no native soil types mapped.